GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

 5. Now navigate to `Configuration` > `Manage Authentication` > `Default Authenticaion`

-5. Set the `Passport Support` field to enabled;
+5. Set the `Passport Support` field to `enabled`;

 ![enable-authentication](https://github.com/GluuFederation/gluu-passport/blob/master/img/passport/enable-authentication.png)

 6. In `/etc/gluu/conf` add configuration json file `passport-saml-config.json` containing IDP information;

-7. Once the configuration and settings have been entered, restart the passport service or Gluu Server by following the below instructions:
+7. Once the configuration and settings have been entered, restart the passport service by following the below instructions:

     a.
 Login to chroot.